How To Use Google Trends For Dropshipping & eCommerce

 While “probiotics” does have a higher relative search volume, “prenatal vitamins” is incredibly consistent.
 This means that there is a near-constant demand for these products, making both of these niches pretty strong candidates for your dropshipping store.

 You could also combine multiple product categories into another niche.
 For example, if you decide to dropship prenatal vitamins, you could hypothetically offer them in a baby products store.
-You could also choose related niches like fitness products, bodybuilding supplements, sleep aids, or immune-boosting supplements.

 Finally, make sure you check the Related topics and Related queries sections to find great ideas for more potential niches.
 This is exactly why Google Trends is such a powerful tool for dropshipping!

-Find Products To Sell
+2. Find Products Or Brands To Sell